Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Methodology

 \subsection{Occupancy Estimation and Scenario-Based Capacity Planning}

-Given the time-varying admission rate $\lambda_t$ and the conditional survival probability function $\mathbb{P}(S > u \mid A = t - u)$, we estimate the expected number of beds occupied at each ICU site $m$ on day $t$ using a non-stationary infinite-server queue.
-As discussed in Section~\ref{overallframework}, this is modeled under the $M_t/G_t/\infty$ framework, which assumes that both the arrival rate and the LOS distribution vary continuously over time.
+Given the time-varying admission rate $\lambda_t$ and the conditional survival probability function $\mathbb{P}(S > u \mid \tau = t - u)$, we estimate the expected beds occupied at each ICU site $m$ on day $t$ using a non-stationary infinite-server queue.
+As discussed in Section~\ref{overallframework}, this is modeled under the $M_t/G_t/\infty$ framework, which allows both the arrival rate and LOS distribution to vary over time.

-The expected occupancy $\rho_t$ is computed as a convolution of past admissions with their corresponding survival probabilities.
-Specifically, for each day $t$, we sum over all patients admitted on days $t - u$, for $u = 0$ to $S_{\max}$, and weight their contributions by the probability of still being hospitalized on day $t$.
-We compute the expected bed occupancy using the standard convolution formula for infinite-server queues:
+The expected occupancy $\rho_t$ is computed as a convolution of past admissions with corresponding survival probabilities.
+For each day $t$, we sum patients admitted on days $t - u$, for $u = 0$ to $S_{\max}$, weighting each by the probability of remaining hospitalized on day $t$.
+The expected bed occupancy is calculated using the standard convolution formula for infinite-server queues:

-We may interpret the expected occupancy $\rho_t$ through a decomposition.
-Specifically, it can be expressed as $ \rho_t = \bar{\rho} + \delta_t$, where $\bar{\rho}$ represents the occupancy determined by long-run average occupancy implied by the mean arrival and LOS rates, and $\delta_t$ denotes the excess occupancy attributable to short-term fluctuations in arrivals and LOS.
-In this interpretation, our capacity planning framework can be viewed as planning for the average number of beds required under long-term demand trends, plus an additional buffer of excess capacity to absorb day-to-day variability.
+We may interpret the expected occupancy $\rho_t$ through the decomposition $ \rho_t = \bar{\rho} + \delta_t$, where $\bar{\rho}$ represents occupancy implied by long-run average arrival and LOS rates, and $\delta_t$ captures excess occupancy from short-term fluctuations (due to both LOS variance and temporal fluctuations).
+Under this view, capacity planning consists of providing beds for long-term demand plus a buffer to absorb day-to-day short-term fluctuations.

-Eq. \ref{eq:1} generalizes the classical \( M_t/G/\infty \) result of Eick et al.\ \cite{eick1993mt} to the \( M_t/G_t/\infty \) setting studied by Whitt \cite{whitt2018time}.
-Specifically, it remains valid under the assumptions that \begin{enumerate*} \item arrivals follow a nonhomogeneous Poisson process, \item patients' LOS are independent of arrivals and of each other, and \item the time-varying LOS distributions are measurable and have finite mean, all of which hold in our setting. \end{enumerate*} These conditions ensure that \( \rho_t \) can be computed as a convolution of past arrival rates with the corresponding survival functions of the time-varying LOS distributions \citep{whitt2018time, fralix2010new}.
+Eq. \ref{eq:1} builds on the classical \( M_t/G/\infty \) result of Eick et al.\ \cite{eick1993mt} and its extension to time-varying service distributions by Whitt \cite{whitt2018time}.
+In our implementation, arrivals and LOS vary daily, forming a discrete-time approximation of a non-stationary infinite-server queue.
+Eq. \ref{eq:1} holds under the assumptions that (i) arrivals follow a nonhomogeneous Poisson process, (ii) a patient's LOS is independent from other patients' LOS and from the arrival process, and (iii) the time-varying LOS distributions have finite mean at each point in time, so that the expected occupancy remains finite.
+These three assumptions are satisfied in our setting, allowing \( \rho_t \) to be computed as a convolution of past arrivals with the corresponding survival functions \citep{whitt2018time, fralix2010new}.